 Multiple submissions are welcome.

-ALERRT will be accepting proposals for the 2019 Active Shooter Integrated Response Conference from January 7 - April 30.
+ALERRT will be accepting proposals for the 2022 Integrated Response Conference from February 1, 2022 - April 4, 2022.
 Presentations that focus on current issues, lessons learned, creative best practices, and participant interaction are strongly encouraged and will be given preference.
 Multiple submissions are welcome.

-Submissions will be submitted via email by clicking the submit button.
+Submissions will be submitted via the ALERRT speaker registration portal by clicking the submit button.
 A separate form must be submitted for each presentation.

 All presenters are individually responsible for verifying the coordination of their travel with ALERRT.